-The financial statements for KLP Boligkreditt AS have been prepared in accordance with international accounting standards (IFRS) and interpretations from the IFRS interpretations committee (IFRIC), as adopted by the EU.
-The Norwegian Accounting Act and the Regulations concerning annual accounts for banks, mortgage firms and finance companies (the Accounting Regulations) contain individual requirements for additional information, which is not required under IFRS.
+The financial statements for KLP Boligkreditt AS have been prepared in accordance with IFRS Accounting Standards[®] as adopted by the EU.
+The Norwegian Accounting Act and the Regulations concerning annual accounts for banks, mortgage firms and finance companies (the Accounting Regulations) contain individual requirements for additional information, which is not required under IFRS Accounting Standards.
 These supplementary information requirements have been incorporated into the notes to the financial statements.